How To Make Puff Pastry Cheese Straws

 Parchment paper or 2 silicone baking mats

 Heat the oven to 375°F and line 2 baking sheets.
-Arrange a rack in the middle of the oven and heat to 375°F. Line 2 baking sheets with parchment paper or silicone baking mats and set aside.
+Arrange a rack in the middle of the oven and heat the oven to 375°F. Line 2 baking sheets with parchment paper or silicone baking mats and set aside.

 Dust the counter with 1/4 cup of cheese.
 Sprinkle a work surface with 1/4 cup of the cheese.